pupil-labs/pupil-docs/neon/neon-player/export/index.md

 ![Export](./export.jpg)

-The export saves the world video as shown in Player, including all currently active visualizations (see  [Visualization Plugins](#visualization-plugins "Pupil Player visualization plugins documentation")).
+The export saves the world video as shown in Player, including all currently active visualizations (see  [Visualization Plugins](/neon-player/visualization-plugins/)).

 General overview for exported video files:

 The World and Eye video exporter saves the scene video file, together with [numpy](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html) and csv files containing timestamps corresponding to each frame.
-The timestamps follow the [Pupil Time](/terminology/#timestamps) convention.
 The csv timestamp files include an additional `pts` column. `pts` is an abbreviation for _presentation timestamps_ and refers to the media file's internal time representation.
 It can be used to seek or identify specific frames within the media file.
 See this [tutorial on how to extract individual frame images from the world video](https://github.com/pupil-labs/pupil-tutorials/blob/master/09_frame_identification.ipynb).

 ## Eye Video Exporter